 The CamelExtension is used by both Producer and Consumer actors to interact with Apache Camel internally.
-You can access the CamelExtension inside a Producer or a Consumer using the camel definition, or get straight at the CamelContext using the camelContext definition.
+You can access the CamelExtension inside a Producer or a Consumer using the camel method, or get straight at the CamelContext using the getCamelContext method or to the ProducerTemplate using the getProducerTemplate method.
 Actors are created and started asynchronously.
 When a Consumer actor is created, the Consumer is published at its Camel endpoint (more precisely, the route is added to the CamelContext from the Endpoint to the actor).
 When a Producer actor is created, a SendProcessor and Endpoint are created so that the Producer can send messages to it.
 Publication is done asynchronously; setting up an endpoint may still be in progress after you have requested the actor to be created.
 Some Camel components can take a while to startup, and in some cases you might want to know when the endpoints are activated and ready to be used.
-The Camel trait allows you to find out when the endpoint is activated.
+The Camel interface allows you to find out when the endpoint is activated or deactivated.